Heritage alterations

 Heritage permit application process

-1. Review heritage permit guidelines (PDF) and contacts heritage staff to discuss the proposed work and to confirm whether it requires a permit.
+1. Review heritage permit guidelines (PDF) and contact heritage staff to discuss the proposed work and to confirm whether it requires a permit.
 See contact info below.

-3. Submit to heritage@waterloo.ca or in person at the IPPW counter on the second floor of city hall.
-There is no fee.
+3. Submit the form to heritage@waterloo.ca or in person at the IPPW counter on the second floor of city hall.
+There is no fee for the Heritage Permit Application.